QuizMe.Add to Chrome →

 Saved.
 Next review in 3 days.

 You answer in twelve seconds.
-SM-2 picks the next interval.
+Our algorithm picks the next interval.

 Saved · next review in 3 days